Edinburgh: Extraordinary futures await.

 If you are a beginner, you will study Chinese 1, an introduction to modern spoken and written Chinese.

-In addition to your language learning, you will take a course that explores China's engagement with modernity through the study of the country's political, social and cultural history from 1600 to the present day, with a focus on its place in East Asia.
+Whatever your level of language learning, you will also take a course that explores China's engagement with modernity.
+You will study the country's political, social and cultural history from 1600 to the present day, with a focus on its place in East Asia.

 French